What is a Rhinoplasty?

 - Address traumatic deformities

-Dr. Porter has spent over 20 years in practice with a primary surgical focus on rhinoplasty.
-She serves as a clinical associate professor at Georgetown University Medical Center and has contributed book chapters and journal articles on the subject to several medical texts and publications.
+Dr. Porter has spent over 23 years in practice with a primary surgical focus on rhinoplasty.
+Dr. Porter is double board certified, serves as a clinical associate professor at Georgetown University Medical Center and has lectured, contributed book chapters and journal articles on rhinoplasty to several medical texts and publications.
+Dr. Sitapara is a clinical assistant professor at George Washington University Medical Center and has presented his research on rhinoplasty and nasal anatomy across the United States.

 What to Expect for Your Rhinoplasty Treatment